modelingevolution/plumberd/README.md

 ## INTRODUCTION

-Plumberd is a lightweight library to make working with EventStore easy.
+Plumberd is a lightweight library to make working with Event driven apps easy.
+It unifies abstractions and thus combines Event Drive Architecture (messageing) and Event Sourcing (persistance) together.
 It's makes it super easy for everyone familiar with ASP Controllers or WCF to jump into CQRS and EventSourcing.
 All the plumbing is automated.
+Current version aim is to support your **Handlers** (CommandHandlers, EventHandlers) to work on server-side or client-side without changing the logic.
+This becomes important especially because **Blazor** and WebAssembly is getting more traction.
+Supported plumbing:

+* EventStore [Done]
+* gRPC [comming soon]
+* SignalR [in next release]

 How?
 So simple: